Polprzewodnikowy/N64FlashcartMenu/docs/00_getting_started_sd.md

 - For EEPROM 4Kbit games, remove the padding.
 - For others, use a tool such as [Ninjiteu's N64SaveConverter](https://github.com/Ninjiteu/N64SaveConverter).

-**WARNING:** saves created with certain emulators, or created for a different ROM version (as in revisions of the same game) or region (as in between NTSC and PAL versions of a same game) may be incompatible.
+**WARNING:** Saves created with certain emulators, or created for a different ROM version (as in revisions of the same game) or region (as in between NTSC and PAL versions of a same game) may be incompatible.